-- 11 couples are currently active with adoption service providers and are waiting to be matched.
+- 5 families are currently active with adoption service providers and are waiting to be matched.

 Our grant program provides financial support to recipients who have previously been treated for infertility and are currently underway in the domestic adoption process.
 The purpose of a grant is to help ease the financial burden that accompanies adoption.
 In 2016, we increased the size of our grant awards from $1,000 to $2,500.

 - Since 2011, 14 families have been awarded a grant.

 In 2014, the Clinical Partner Education Grant Program was established to allow our partner fertility clinics Atlantic Reproductive Medicine Specialists, Carolina Conceptions, and Duke Fertility Center to select annually a family who could benefit from the Foundation’s education programs but because of financial hardship may not be able to do so right away.

 - Since 2014, 4 families have been awarded a Clinical Partner Education Grant.